TTVidi/leetcode-python/README.md

 # leetcode-python
-This is a leetcode project which coding by python
+*This is a leetcode project which coding by pytho*n